helq/the-little-cppler-book/09-content-block-2.1.md

 ~~~

 Notice, how each time we call the function the values of the variables `x` and `y` are
-different, this is because their scope its different, **everytime we call a function it
+different, this is because their scope its different. **Everytime we call a function it
 creates a new scope!**

 ---

-As you can see, what we are doing is to answer a question of how much is 1 plus 3, and we
+As you can see, what we are doing is to answer a question with another question.
+We ask,
-are giving a question as an answer, well that is 2 plus 2.
-We are solving problems by
+"how much is 1 plus 3," and we answer, "the successor of 1 plus 2".
+We are solving
-reframing them.
+problems by reframing them, by asking the same problem from a different angle.

-How does it work?
+But, how does it work?
 How is it possible to answer a question with another question?

 Well, the trick is ...

 = = =

-that the answer is not any question, it is a question that tries to simplify our problem,
+that the answer is not any question, it is a special question, a simpler question.
+The
-or it tries to change it in a way that there is a very simple way to solve it.
-In special
+idea is to simplify our problem by asking something simpler.

-a function that calls itself to solve a problem is named **recursive** and it has two
+A function that calls itself to solve a problem is named **recursive** and it's composed
-important parts:
+of two important parts:

-- **Base case**: A base rule that determines the answer to the simplest case (above this
+- **A base case**: A base rule that determines the answer to the simplest case (above this
   would be $n + 0 = n$, the sum of any number with zero is the same number)
-- **Recursive case**: A rule that simplifies the problem but answers it with the same
+- **A recursive case**: A rule that simplifies the problem but answers it with the same
   function (e.g., $n + (k+1) = (n + k) + 1$, the sum of two natural numbers is the same as
   the successor of the sum of the first number and the predecesor of the second).